 The School Building Authority is governed by a ten-member board appointed by the Governor.
 The State Superintendent of Schools serves as president of the Authority.
 The remaining nine members consist of three members of the State Board of Education and six citizens, one of whom must be a representative of the construction trades.
 The Authority is to "facilitate and provide State funds for the acquisition, construction, and maintenance of elementary and secondary public school facilities so as to meet the educational needs of the people of the State in an efficient and economical manner".
-The Authority's program is designed to provide modern, efficient public school facilities throughout the State by promoting the consolidation of elementary and secondary public schools, enabling the State to more efficiently utilize its educational resources.
+The Authority's program is designed to provide modern, efficient public school facilities throughout the State by promoting the consolidation of elementary and secondary public school facilities throughout the State by consolidation of elementary and secondary public school facilities throughout the State by promoting the consolidation of elementary and secondary public schools, enabling the State to more efficiently utilize its educational resources.